laxertu/DataTreeComposite/README.md

 https://github.com/laxertu/DataTreeComposite/wiki/Really-basic-usage and here:
 https://github.com/laxertu/DataTreeComposite/wiki

-In the same directory a sandbox.php is provided in order to allow starting with some experiment ;-)
+In /test directory a sandbox.php is provided in order to allow starting with some experiment ;-)

 Coming soon: